 There are three elements of a school health program that are necessary in order to ensure success and sustainability:

-2. A completed School Health Index to identify the strengths and weaknesses of health and safety policies
+2. An action plan using the results from the School Health Index to identify the strengths and weaknesses.

 A School Health Council (also referred to as a wellness committee, school health team or a school health advisory council) is a group of individuals representing different segments of the school and community, who collectively act to provide advice to a school on aspects of the school health program.
 These teams can work with schools to help identify health problems and concerns, set priorities, and design solutions.

 The CDC's School Health Index (SHI) is an online self-assessment and planning tool (also available in a downloadable, printable version) that schools can use to improve their health and safety policies and programs.
 Action for Healthy Kids and Alliance for a Healthier Generation have adopted modules of CDC's School Health Index as its assessment tool for schools to implement policies and practices that can help students stay healthy and ready to learn.